Annual Percentage Yield (APY)

 Annual percentage rate (APR) is similar to APY, but it does not take compounding into account.

-APY is more accurate than APR in some situations because it tells you how much a loan really costs as interest costs compound.
+APY is more accurate than APR in some situations because it tells you how much a loan costs as interest costs compound.
 But when you borrow money, you typically only see the APR.
-In reality, you might actually pay APY—which is almost always higher with certain types of loans.
+In reality, you might pay APY—which is almost always higher with certain types of loans.

 Credit card loans are an excellent example of the importance of understanding APR vs. APY.